DSD-DBS/capella-collab-manager/README.md

 ```
 docker build -t base --build-arg=$CUSTOM_IMAGE base
 ```
 Make sure that your `$CUSTOM_IMAGE` is a Linux Image that has the common tools installed and uses the `apt` / `apt-get` Package Manager.
 If this is not the case, the image cannot be used.
-Our images were tested with the image `ubuntu:focal`.
+Our images were tested with the image `debian:bullseye`.

 ### 2. Capella Baseimage
 The Capella Baseimage installs the Capella Client and Dropins.